4 quick things people with clean guest bedrooms always do – to keep these spaces fresh and always ready for guests

 Unchecked signs of high home humidity often cause musty odors, mold, and even damage to furniture and fabrics, especially in rooms that don’t get much use.
 Over time, this can lead to that unmistakable “old house” smell that no amount of air fresheners can fix.

 Adding one of the best dehumidifiers, such as the Waykar 2000 Sq.
-Ft Dehumidifier available at Amazon, helps pull excess moisture out of the air, helping to reduce your home's humidity and preventing stale smells from settling in.
+Ft Dehumidifier available at Amazon, helps pull excess moisture out of the air, helping to reduce your home's humidity and preventing damp and mold in a bedroom and the stale smells that settle in along with them.
 I typically run a dehumidifier for a few hours a day in unused rooms, especially during humid months.
 If the room feels damp or smells a little musty, I’ll let it run longer until the air feels dry.

 It is important to clean a dehumidifier, though, and how often you do so depends on a few factors.
 For example, if you live in a humid climate, you'll need to empty and clean it more frequently, possibly every few days.
 Smaller rooms or mini dehumidifiers will also fill up faster, so you'll need to check the water reservoir often.